JordanMajd/hammerspoon/README.md

 - Implement input manager with settings
 - Fix auto-reload to work consistently on all directories.
 - Implement pomadoro module.
+- Grid re-inits on screen disconnect / connect event so there aren't any 3x3 grids

 ## Issues / Suggestions